PhoenixPL512/WASP/README.md

 Second quest is tracking down WASP while it's falling down on parachute.
 We will try to create algorithm for landing in designated area, even autonomiccaly - just by sending coordinates of area.
 But that's difficut, we don't know if it will work.

-Also, another features - sattelite control, ~~by turning on/off sensors for example~~ (cancelled feature, no relays in final project).
-Also, we will be able to make maneuvers by controlling parachute (with 2 servomotors).
+~~Also, another features - sattelite control, by turning on/off sensors for example~~ (cancelled feature, no relays in final project).
+And last feature - we will be able to make maneuvers by controlling parachute (with 2 servomotors).

 WASP Team:
 * Wojciech Olech (main programmer)